-To save yourself from overspending on labour or materials it’s a good idea to find out exactly how much carpet you need.
+To save yourself from overspending on labor or materials, it’s a good idea to find out exactly how much carpet you need.
 Your retailer or carpet fitter will ask for the right measurements before making an order.
-Here is a basic guide on how to work out carpet size in all rooms including the stairs.
+Here is a basic guide on how to work out carpet size in all rooms, including the stairs.
 This will give you an estimate of the amount of carpet and underlay required.

 Measuring a room for carpet

 Let’s start with the simple part, measuring the room.
 You’ll first need to take the following measurements with a tape measure.

 Measure the maximum width and length at the room’s widest points.
 Label the width as 1 and the length as 2.

 Measure indentations (3, 4)

 Examples of indentations could be bay windows or chimney alcoves.
 For one fireplace indentation, for example, label the length 3 and the width 4.
 Label all other indentations separately, so you can calculate their area in square meters/feet by multiplying the length by the width.
 This can then be deducted from the overall area.